aqlaboratory/openfold-3/docs/source/Inference.md

 ## 2. Pre-requisites:

 - OpenFold3 Conda Environment.
-See [OpenFold3 Installation](Installation.md) for instructions on how to build this environment.
+See {doc}`OpenFold3 Installation <Installation>` for instructions on how to build this environment.
 - OpenFold3 Model Parameters: please find the checkpoints [in this Google Drive](https://drive.google.com/drive/folders/1PD1B-FuLF9V9wxATGh7qaF0G-WaT4j3g?usp=drive_link).